Cuckoo Broadband - the Broadband Genie review

 |ADSL upload speed||n/a||1Mb||1Mb||1Mb||N/A|

-Cuckoo is an Openreach network provider, which means it delivers broadband using a regular BT telephone line.
-As such, its maximum speed is similar to the majority of other mainstream home broadband services.
+For its entry-level 67Mb package Cuckoo uses the Openreach FTTC (Fibre To The Cabinet) network, which means it delivers broadband using a regular BT telephone line.
+As such, its maximum download speed is similar to the majority of other mainstream home broadband services.

 Value for money